minprog/platforms/django/lectures/lecture 0/index.md

 In this course, we're picking up where CS50 left off and diving into the design and creation of web applications.
 We'll build our web-design skills by working on a number of projects throughout the course, including an open-ended final project where you'll have the chance to create a website of your own!

 In this course, you'll need a text editor where you can write code locally on your computer.
-Some popular ones include [Visual Studios Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), and [Vim](https://www.vim.org/), but there are many more to choose from!
+Some popular ones include [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), and [Vim](https://www.vim.org/), but there are many more to choose from!